Wiibuntu/Xubuntu-9.04-Wii/README.md

 # Ubuntu Login
 The default username is "ubuntu"
-The default password is "ubuntu"
+The default password is "Wiibuntu9"

 # Start X Server
 At first this xubuntu build used GDM which the Wii couldn't load, so I removed that and installed xfce4 which loads fine.